 Even with limited supply and constant demand, property prices in Antwerp are stable and generally cheaper than other major European cities.
 Accommodation tends to be small but comfortable, and while most houses have good heating, air-conditioning is uncommon and unnecessary.

-Types of property in Antwerp
+Types of accommodation in Antwerp

-Finding property in Antwerp
+Finding accommodation in Antwerp

 Renting accommodation in Antwerp

 Applications typically involve providing proof of income and identification.
 The landlord may also request references from previous landlords or employers.

 The standard lease agreement in Belgium is nine years, but three-year contracts are also possible.
 Termination requires three months' written notice, with a penalty fee equivalent to three months' rent if requested in the first year.
 Expats need to pay a deposit of up to three months' rent.
 Belgian leases contain a list of tenants' and owners' responsibilities.
 Tenants are likely to be responsible for upkeep like carpet cleaning and gardening.
 A full inventory should be completed and signed by both parties, as tenants can be held liable for damages to the property.

 See Accommodation for Expats in Belgium for more in-depth information.

 Like many European cities, Antwerp's renters will find that utilities are typically excluded from the rental price and must be paid in addition to the monthly rental.
 The tenant is usually responsible for organising utility accounts with their local utility companies.